rhiot/rhiot/docs/readme.md

 #### Prerequisites

-We assume that you have Eclipse Kura installed on our target device.
+We presume that you have Eclipse Kura already installed on your target device.
 And that you know the IP address of that device.
-If you would like to find the IP of the Raspberry Pi device connected to your local network, you can use the Rhiot device scanner as follows:
+If you happen to deploy to a Raspbian-based device, and you would like to find the IP of that Raspberry Pi device connected to your local network, you can use the Rhiot device scanner, as demonstrated on the snippet below:

     docker run --net=host -it rhiot/deploy-gateway scan

-The command above will return the output similar to the one presented below:
+The command above will return an output similar to the one presented below:

     Scanning local networks for devices...